LaMoldy/PassGuard/README.md

 # pass-guard
-A simple password manager that allows you to generate and save passwords.
+A simple password manager that allows you to generate and save passwords throughout profiles.

 ## Table of Contents
 - [Installation](#installation)